Law of Russia: Statutes

 Statutes are the predominant legal source of Russian law, and may only be enacted through the legislative process.
 Codes are the basis for law on a matter, and they are usually supplemented with legislation to develop certain provisions.
-There are gaps in some of the codes, but even still the judges will find a basis for deciding the case in a given code.
+There are gaps in some of the codes, but even so the judges will find a basis for deciding the case in a given code.
 Codes are interpreted flexibly, and interpretation may be based on enumeration of "general principles" of the codes.
 General principles are usually articulated at the beginning of the codes in the first chapter to outline the reason for the legislation.
 Reasoning by analogy is also allowed.

-The Russian Civil Code is the "constitution" of the market economy, and is special in the hierarchy of codes, since it will supplant contradictory text in other codes.
+The Civil Code of Russia is the "constitution" of the market economy, and is special in the hierarchy of codes, since it will supplant contradictory text in other codes.
 New codes and laws supersede old ones, unless a statute expressly preserves the old law.

+The Criminal Code of Russia (UGKRF, 63-ФЗ) is the penal statute.
+It lays out conduct impermissible in Russia.
+The first and most recent UGKRF came into force on 1 January 1997.
+On 8 January 1997, President Yeltsin signed the Criminal Correctional Code to regulate the conditions of the sentences.
+The new Criminal Code replaced the Soviet analogue of 1960.
+The main changes deal with economic crimes and property crimes.